WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/HowToDebug.md

 ### Wasabi Client

-Let's start by creating the launcher (it goes into the `.vscode/launch.json` file).
+Let us start by creating the launcher (it goes into the `.vscode/launch.json` file).
 This file contains the list of projects that can be launched, how to do it, what tasks have to be executed before the launching, etc.

 ```json
 {